crowdlingo/course/src/speaking/teamwork.md

 ## Vocabulary

 <vocab-list>
+- important
+  - of great significance or value
+- graduate
+  - of or relating to studies beyond a bachelor&#39;s degree
+- teamwork
+  - cooperative work done by a team (especially when it is effective)
+- international
+  - any of several international socialist organizations
+- deciding
+  - having the power or quality of deciding
 - warehouse
   - store in a warehouse
-- specific
-  - a fact about some part (as opposed to general)
-- analysis
-  - an investigation of the component parts of a whole and their relations in making up the whole
-- responsibility
+- assignment
-  - the social force that binds you to the courses of action demanded by that force
+  - a duty that you are assigned to perform (especially in the armed forces)
-- Personally
-  - as yourself
-- teamwork
-  - cooperative work done by a team (especially when it is effective)

 <!-- blank -->